 Machine Learning Performance Engineer

-at Jane Street · Quant · New York, NY · Machine Learning
+Jane Street Jane Street · Quant · New York, NY · Machine Learning

 Seeking an engineer with low-level systems programming and optimization experience to join the ML team, focusing on optimizing the performance of ML models for both training and inference in a real-time trading environment.
 This role requires a deep understanding of GPU architecture, networking, and distributed systems to ensure efficient large-scale training and low-latency, high-throughput inference.